Vanilla-OS/handbook/_posts/2023-01-20-install-openrgb.md

 ## Installing OpenRGB

 - You can install OpenRGB from the "Gnome Software" application.
-Alternatively you can install it from the command line with the following command:-
+Alternatively, you can install it from the command line with the following command:-

 ```bash
 flatpak install flathub org.openrgb.OpenRGB